This post may contain affiliate links.

 Why Quentin Tarantino is to blame

-I caught the train into Cannes from Nice, where I’ve rented an apartment.
+I caught the train into Cannes, which is an easy day trip from Nice, where I’ve rented an apartment.
 When I arrived I raced to Bazin Theatre in the Palais, which is where my outdated program said the Canadian movie Mommy was playing (either that or I read the program wrong, stranger things have happened.
 UPDATE: I read it wrong).

 Since Mommy clearly wasn’t at Bazin, I raced to the Information Desk, grabbed a new daily program and asked, “How do I get to Theatre Soixantième?”

 “Go downstairs to Level Zero, and blah blah blah.”
 (When I ask directions I only ever listen to the first part due to a short attention span.)

 On Level Zero I asked a security man where to go.
 “Go up to 3rd floor and take the walkway.”

 Putain!
 Swearing inside my head (and maybe partially out loud, because I really wanted to see at least one Canadian film), I raced for the elevator.
 On third floor I asked a security man for directions.
 “You need to go to Level Zero.”

 “I just came from there!”